 Born in Salzburg, in the Holy Roman Empire, Mozart showed prodigious ability from his earliest childhood.
-Already competent on keyboard and violin, he composed from the age of five and performed before European royalty, embarking on a grand tour.
+Already competent on keyboard and violin, he composed from the age of five and performed before European royalty, embarking on a grand tour and then three trips to Italy.
 At 17, Mozart was engaged as a musician at the Salzburg court but grew restless and travelled in search of a better position.

 While visiting Vienna in 1781, he was dismissed from his Salzburg position.
 He chose to stay in Vienna, where he achieved fame but little financial security.
 During his final years in Vienna, he composed many of his best-known symphonies, concertos, and operas, and portions of the Requiem, which was largely unfinished at the time of his early death at the age of 35.
 The circumstances of his death are largely uncertain, and have thus been much mythologized.
 Provided by Wikipedia

 Showing 1 - 20 of 43 for search: 'Mozart, Wolfgang Amadeus, 1756-1791', query time: 0.06s